SQLitis/monsters/README.rst

 Corrupted by the Abyss is an inherited or acquired template that can be added to any corporeal creature.
 The creature's type changes to aberration.
 Creatures corrupted by the Abyss are sometimes native to the Infinite Layers of the Abyss.
 In most cases, however, they originate on other planes but become tainted by the Abyss through long-term residence there.

+Actually, there is another way that's not yet in the database.
+When a traveler passes through a mirror, the population of the Plane of Mirrors increases by two, not one.
+A mirror-self is created somewhere else on the Plane of Mirrors whenever someone mirrorwalks onto the Plane.
+The mirror-self is an outsider, even if the original was a construct or undead.
+And an outsider is a living creature.

 Half-dragon is an inherited template that can be added to any living, corporeal creature.